 - VRAM Requirements: Running Llama 3.1 at full precision may require GPUs with more than 80GB of VRAM (or model sharding).

-- Quantization Options: Developers may resort to INT4 or INT8 quantized versions for edge deployment, but this can slightly affect accuracy.
+- Quantization Options: Developers may opt for INT4 or INT8 quantized versions for edge deployment, though this may slightly affect accuracy.

-- Inference Speed vs. Memory: The increase in memory usage directly correlates to the expanded context window and doubled output token length.
+- Inference Speed vs. Memory: Increased memory usage correlates with the expanded context window and doubled output token length.

-This section is crucial for AI infrastructure teams to determine which model fits their available hardware or deployment pipeline.
+This section helps AI infrastructure teams decide which model best fits their available hardware or deployment pipeline.

 Instruction Following and Output Coherence

-- Prompt adherence: Llama 3.1 better respects step-by-step tasks and nested commands, especially in chain-of-thought generation.
+- Prompt adherence: Llama 3.1 better respects step-by-step tasks and nested commands, particularly in chain-of-thought generation.

-- Reduced hallucination: While no model is perfect, Llama 3.1 is significantly less prone to fabricating data when asked to cite sources or compute logic-driven outputs.
+- Reduced hallucination: While no model is perfect, Llama 3.1 is significantly less prone to fabricating data when tasked with citing sources or generating logic-driven outputs.

-In contrast, Llama 3 often shows drift in instructions when presented with longer prompts or tasks involving step chaining.
+In contrast, Llama 3 may exhibit drift in instructions when handling longer prompts or tasks involving step chaining.

 This is particularly relevant for applications like assistant agents, document QA, or research summarization.